 The Routing Nodes

 So let’s say person A wants to send some BTC to person D through the lightning channel.
-In this case, person A doesn’t have to open up a new direct channel but find its path.
+In this case, person A doesn’t have to open up a new direct channel but to find their path.
 So if A is connected to person B, B to C, and C to D, person A can reach person D through B and C’ channels.

-This network effect employed by the lightning network makes the system globally scalable
+This network effect employed by the lightning network makes the system globally scalable.

-When will Lightning Network be activated on Bitcoin?
+When will Lightning Network activate on Bitcoin?

 Source: LIGHTNING NETWORK EXPLORER